iamshaikalbaz/To-Do-List-App/README.md

 ## 🚀 Features

-✅ Add new tasks dynamically✅ Mark tasks as completed with a strike-through effect✅ Delete tasks with a single click✅ Persistent storage using LocalStorage✅ Minimalist and user-friendly UI✅ Responsive design for all devices
+✅ Add new tasks dynamically

+✅ Mark tasks as completed with a strike-through effect

+✅ Delete tasks with a single click

+✅ Persistent storage using LocalStorage

+✅ Minimalist and user-friendly UI

+✅ Responsive design for all devices

 ## 🛠️ Technologies Used